 VRMA Member Insurance Program is available only to the members of the VRMA association.
 VRMA Member Insurance Program focuses on the main needs of the customer and provides coverage at a reasonable cost.
 VRMA insurance agents will analyze your current insurance policy and its gaps.
 Afterward, they will suggest the best insurance programs based on your unique requirements.

 On average, you’ll need to pay two to three times higher rates for your vacation rental insurance than for your homeowner’s one.
 Across the USA, the cost of vacation rental insurance for owners varies between $2,000 and $3,000 per year.
 It will be much higher if you rent a property in popular tourist destinations such as California and Florida.
 In this case, be ready to spend up to $9,000 annually for full coverage.

 The cost of your vacation rental insurance will depend on the following factors:

 Before opting for a particular insurance plan, do thorough research on what it covers.
 The perfect insurance plan should include the following four aspects:

 Liability coverage — Your insurance plan should provide coverage in case your guests are injured while staying at your property.
 No matter how safe your holiday home is, accidents might happen.
 The liability for guests’ safety is the biggest risk of each host and property manager.
 The insurance plan that you select should minimize or eliminate this risk.

 Property and its contents coverage — Incidents like fire, damage, or theft usually happen out of the blue.
-This is why it’s crucial to have vacation rental insurance that can cover replacement or repair costs when anything unexpected takes place.
+This is why it’s crucial to have insurance that covers replacement or repair costs when anything unexpected takes place.

 Rental income — Unforeseen events may lead to a potential income loss.
 To avoid dealing with substantial losses, you should make sure that your insurance plan protects your rental income.
 Though it may not cover 100% of your income, at least partial coverage will help keep your business up and running.